Axian-Inc/ffthh-feb-2024/README.md

 ### TaxiFare Regression
 This project builds a regression model based off of taxi fare data provided by New York City.
 The data is housed at `{projectRoot}/data/` and has already been broken up into test and training sets.

-The model is saved to `{projectRoot}/trained-models/TaxiFareModel.zip` and is needed by the `Prediction API` project.
+The model is saved to `{projectRoot}/trained-models/TaxiFareModel.zip` and is needed by the `Prediction API` project to issue taxi fare predictions.

 1. Run the TaxiFareRegression project (Console App)
 ```